 How does team structure differ for outsourced versus in-house default servicing?

 Outsourced professional servicing covers all nine roles under a single engagement.
-In-house default servicing requires a private lender to hire, train, and retain each function independently — at a cost that the MBA’s $1,573/loan/year non-performing servicing benchmark only begins to capture.
+In-house default servicing requires a private lender to hire, train, and retain each function independently — at a cost the MBA benchmarks as nearly nine times higher per loan than performing loan servicing.
 For most private lenders running portfolios below institutional scale, the outsourced model delivers the full role structure without the fixed staffing overhead.
+For more on choosing the right partner, see 10 Things Every Private Lender Should Know Before Hiring a Mortgage Note Servicer.

 Why This Matters for Private Mortgage Lenders

-Private lending operates at $2 trillion in AUM with top-100 volume up 25.3% in 2024.
+Private lending has grown significantly, with top-100 lender volume up 25.3% in 2024.
 That growth means more private mortgage loans in default pipelines — and more pressure on the operational infrastructure that handles them.
 The private lending model does not come with the institutional servicing infrastructure that bank lenders take for granted.
 A lender who boards loans without a defined default team structure is managing a portfolio with an unquantified operational risk attached to every note.

 Professional default servicing is not a response to problems.
 It is the operational framework that determines whether a problem loan becomes a resolved workout, a clean REO sale, or an extended loss event.
 The nine roles above are not optional — they are the minimum structure required to execute that framework at the level private mortgage portfolios demand.